braathwaate/stratego/README.md

 Move generation abides by the Two-Square and More-Squares rules.

 The search time is adjustable with the Settings menu.
-At the default depth (1 tick)
-it completes within a fraction of a second usually completing about 4-6 ply depending on the speed of the desktop.
+At the middle difficulty level, it moves within 1 second usually completing about 6 ply depending on the speed of the desktop.

 The evaluation function is based on material gained versus lost as well as opponent piece rank discovery.